20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 4 – Wandering around the Old Town

-Featuring cobblestone streets, whitewashed and tiled houses, museums, lovely alleys, picturesque churches, lively squares and a myriad of restaurants, stores, bars and pubs, Albufeira’s Old Town is the heart of the city.
+An Albufeira holiday cannot be complete without visiting its charming Old Town!
+The heart of the city features cobblestone streets, whitewashed and tiled houses, museums, lovely alleys, lively squares and a myriad of restaurants, stores, bars and pubs.

 Whether you go during the day or at night, you’ll find many things to do in Albufeira Old Town!